twesigomwedavid/CypGen/README.md

 (The full Nextflow documentation can be found [here](https://www.nextflow.io))

-##### Singularity or Docker:
+#### Singularity or Docker:

 For Singularity installation, please refer to the excellent documentation [here](https://sylabs.io/guides/3.0/user-guide/installation.html)).
-Ensure that your Singularity installation allows user defined binds - set by system administrator (See [Singularity config file](https://sylabs.io/guides/3.0/user-guide/installation.html) documentation)
+Ensure that your Singularity installation allows user defined binds - set by your system administrator (See [Singularity config file](https://sylabs.io/guides/3.0/user-guide/installation.html) documentation)

 For Docker installation, please refer to the excellent documentation [here](https://docs.docker.com/get-docker))

-##### CypGen:
+#### CypGen repository:

 Clone the CypGen repository by running the following command: